 Range tests are comprised of two parts: travel radius and battery charge time.
-Travel radius is subdivided into the effective range and the maximum range.
 Effective range refers to the number of miles a scooter can cruise at its max speed on flat ground.
 The maximum range refers to the number of miles a scooter will go at any speed.
 The distinction is necessary as many scooters' max speed will decrease at the end of their battery's life

 The Tomoloo has an effective range of 10.9 and a maximum rage of 11.7 miles.
 The battery recharges in four hours and forty minutes, close to the average for the class.

 For the purpose of this review, power is defined as hill ascending ability and maximum flat ground speed.
 The hill-climbing analysis was conducted first on a 3.5% grade.
 If this hill was surmounted, then the scooter was run up a much steeper 10.5% grade.
 While the Tomoloo was an average performer in the speed assessment - maxing out at just over 15 mph - the 3.5% grade slowed the scooter by 3-5 mph and the 10.5% grade brought the scooter to a standstill well short of the ¼ mile hill crest.